-I went down to Yuma, Arizona to thank Yuma farmers for it.
+I drove to Yuma, Arizona to thank Yuma farmers for it.

 Yuma takes great pride in being the wintertime lettuce capital of the world, after all.

 It’s not just the farmers, though.
-It’s a whole long chain of people and technology working hard to great a product that will survive the long trip across the country, in a way that lands it as safely as possible in our refrigerators.
+It’s a whole long chain of people and technology working hard to create a product that will survive the long trip across the country in a way that lands it as safely as possible in our refrigerators.

-Here’s the coverage from KYMA in Yuma, the worldwide lettuce capitol itself:
+Here’s the coverage from KYMA in Yuma, the wintertime lettuce capital:

-I get comments on these meal types quite a bit — that lettuce or cauliflower or broccoli or cabbage are BORING.
+I get comments on these meal types quite a bit – that lettuce or cauliflower or broccoli or cabbage is BORING.